darkchild2112/Umbraco-Homework/README.md

 ## The API

 The API has been written using .Net Core 3.1.
-I did consider .Net 5 but as this is fairly new and I've only just started using it, I dicided to play it safe.
+I did consider .Net 5 but as this is fairly new and I've only just started using it, I decided to play it safe.
 I've used Entity Framework Core for data access and also Swagger for easy API documenting and testing.
 Swagger is also the tool to use to generate the Serial mumbers and View Prize Entries.
-For unit testing I've used XUnit and Moq, however I mostly used an InMemory databse context and didn't use the Moqing framework in the end.
+For unit testing I've used XUnit and Moq, however I mostly used an InMemory database context and didn't use the Moqing framework in the end.

 ### Project Setup